-Students may withdraw from classes up to and including the week before final exams y giving written notice of their intent to withdraw to the Student Services Office.
+After the drop/add period, students may withdraw from classes up to and including the week before final exams by completing and submitting a signed Official Withdrawal form to the Student Services Office.
+A final grade of 'W' will be reported on the student transcript.
 Attendance in class is an important part of the learning process.
-Excess absence may result in a failure.
+Excess absences may result in a failure.
 Faculty may count attendance as part of the grading policy and a failure to officially withdraw may result in a failing grade.
 Withdrawal from classes may affect a student's financial aid.
-See the FEE SCHEDULE section of the College catalog for the policy on refunds and financial aid
+See the FEE SCHED-ULE section of the College Catalog for the policy on refunds and financial aid.

-Faculty may recommend that the College withdraw students who have missed more than 20% of the total scheduled classes of a course and issue a grade of WI to the student by contacting the Registrar.
+Faculty may request to withdraw students who have missed more than 20% of the total scheduled classes by contacting the Registrar.
+A faculty initiated withdrawal will result in a final grade of 'WI'.